 If you start noticing weird battery drain on your Galaxy S7, our guide to fixing battery life problems should help you get a handle on the issue(s).

 If you can’t find what you’re looking for in our guides, you should move to XDA-Developers Galaxy S7 Forums for fixes, the Android Central Galaxy S7 Forums, or carrier support forums like the ones at AT&T, Sprint, T-Mobile, Verizon.
 Most carriers have an official customer support forum.

 If you can’t find help there, you might want to contact Samsung or your provider on a social media site like Twitter.
 Samsung’s also got a customer support line that could help.

-Once the Galaxy S7 Oreo roll out gets going keep your eyes peeled for Android Oreo bug fix updates.
-Samsung and its carrier partners will be active in the coming months.
+Now that the Galaxy S7 Oreo roll out is making significant progress, keep your eyes peeled for Android Oreo bug fix updates.
+Samsung and its carrier partners will be active in the coming weeks.

 Samsung will continue to push out its monthly security patches and there’s always a chance your Galaxy S7’s update comes with fixes for lingering Oreo problems.

 If you’re struggling on Android Oreo, you should also make sure to bookmark your carrier’s Android update schedule if it has one.

 If you store sensitive data on your Galaxy S7, and we assume most of you do, you'll probably want to install the Android Oreo update soon after it arrives for your phone.